pensjonatus/flash-fiction/blog/love-is-lost-forever.md

 ---
-title: 'Love Is Lost Forever?'
+title: Love Is Lost Forever?
 date: '2014-03-24'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
-  - 'love'
+  - love
 ---

 Riding on the train, I was reading text messages from my ex-girlfriend.
 There